SofieDhoore/Cybersecurity_Virtualisation/Labo 2/CommunicationHostVM.md

 ## Router configuration

 Access to root with `sudo su -`, give the password from your user.
-After setting up a routing-script
+After setting up a routing-script and running the script, I could make a connection with the Kali Linux & Windows 10 VM.
+There was first some trouble to connect but I needed to select the Virtual Box Host Only Adapter #2 for the two VM's.

+To make connection with internet & ping the router, you need to start the Debian CLI router in VirtualBox.
+After that start up the other VM's, now you can also ping both VM's to each other.

+### SSH connection

+First start up your Debian CLI and login as root.
+Go to Windows prompt and typ `ssh *username*@*ip-vm-router*`, enter password and now you've made connection the VM-router from your hostmachine.
+And you can now copy-paste easily from your host.